scarletti-ben/vercel-api/README.md

 - To add a serverless function, simply add the `/api` directory to your repository with endpoints being `JavaScript` files, eg. `endpoint-name.js` would be accessible via `https://app-name.vercel.app/api/endpoint-name`, see [adding a new API endpoint](#adding-a-new-api-endpoint)

 # Miscellaneous
 - By default, all requests via `HTTPS` are encrypted, and requests without `HTTPS` would be visible in plain text on your network.
-This does not mean that `GET` requests via `HTTP` are entirely secure, as the query parameters may be saved in your browser history or the server logs of the server you connect to.
+This does not mean that `GET` requests via `HTTP` are entirely secure, as the query parameters may be saved in your browser history or the server logs of the server you connect to
+- Sometimes clicking a link can affect the characters in the URL slightly, consider copy and pasting the URL if you encounter issues

 # Project Metadata
 ```yaml